ranfysvalle02/llm-guided-qa/README.md

 # guided-responses

+# The Invisible Expert: How a Self-Optimizing Guide Powers Smarter LLM Answers

 ---

 Every company is sitting on a goldmine of unstructured data.
 Decades of legal contracts, dense technical manuals, support tickets, and market research reports form a vast "dark data" archive—rich with insight but nearly impossible to query effectively.
 The classic keyword search is a blunt instrument, often missing context and delivering a flood of irrelevant results.